975L/ShareButtonsBundle/README.md

 ### Step 5: Define configuration

 You need to define the Role needed to access data and if you wish to save statistics of shares.
 You can do this by using `sharebuttons_config` Route or directly in your `/config/config_bundles.yaml`, in this case, do not forget to clear the cache after.
 Options are described in the file `/Resources/config/bundle.yaml`.

-To save time and avoid database access at each share, the statistics are saved, as SQL queries, in the file `/var/tmp/sqlFile.sql` (you need to create the folder). **You must import (and then delete) this sql file to your database on a regular basis, to enter them, in one shot, in the database.
-Or you can use the bash script `ImportSqlFile.sql` in [c975L/ServicesBundle](https://github.com/975L/ServicesBundle) to achieve it by simply adding a cron :)**

 ### How to use